phyleria/wth-write-a-thon/CONTRIBUTING.md

 To participate in any edition, you must be a member of the WriteTech Hub community:
 👉 [https://writetechhub.org/community](https://writetechhub.org/community)

-## ✍️ How to Participate in an Edition
+## How to participate in an edition

 Each edition of the Write-A-Thon Challenge has its own folder under `editions/`.
 Inside each folder, you’ll find: